cssgunc/carolinacloset/README.md

-# carolinacupboard-inventory
+# carolinacloset

-This is an inventory management app developed by UNC-CH CS+Social Good for Carolina Cupboard.
+This is an inventory management app developed by UNC-CH CS+Social Good for Carolina Closet.

 ## Development Setup
 1. Install [nodejs and npm](https://nodejs.org).